hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 Alternatively, you can use remote build services to build your images.
 The :ref:`sylabs_remote_builder` builds images from a user-provided definition file.
-The `Seqera platform <https://seqera.io/containers>`_ allows to simply select any Conda or python packages to be built into an image.
+The `Seqera platform <https://seqera.io/containers>`_ allows to simply select a set of Conda or Python packages to be built into an image.

 In the following sections, we will build the `tblite
 <https://tblite.readthedocs.io>`_ software package with Python bindings on the VSC